PerfectoCode/Community-Samples/Calabash/README.md

 Calabash for Perfecto Mobile enables testing on real devices from anywhere in your organization, within the [Perfecto Continuous Quality Lab](http://www.perfectomobile.com/).
 This includes a large scale of devices located in various geographies, and capabilities such as device logs, device vitals, video, detailed reports and more.

-**Notice**: this Perfecto integration with Calabash is not an official Perfecto version.
+:information_source: **Notice**: this Perfecto integration with Calabash is not an official Perfecto version.
 This is a sample beta version demonstrating how to work with Perfecto and Calabash.

 ### Documentation
 The documentation is split into the following sections: